Direct Dispatch - 7 days delivery

 Feather Destructive Behaviour Part One

-Posted by Feather Destructive Behaviour, stop parrot injuring themselves, what is FDB, how to stop parrot feather destructive behaviour on 9/1/2024
+Posted by Feather Destructive Behaviour, stop Parrots injuring themselves, what is FDB, how to stop Parrot feather destructive behaviour on 9/1/2024

 The three main categories of behavioural problems seen in our Parrots are: caregiver directed aggression, excessive vocalisation, and feather destructive behaviours (FDB).